Increasing the Use of a Natural Fungus (Duddingtonia flagrans) to Control Internal Parasites in Small Ruminants

 Key areas in which farmers reported changes in knowledge, attitude, skills and/or awareness:

-There was two workshops that were held where the data from the BioWorma project were presented and the producers were all ready to participate in the on producer farm portion of this project.
+There was three workshops (Delaware Ag week and the Integrative Parasite Management) that were held where the data from the BioWorma project were presented and the producers were all ready to participate in the on producer farm portion of this project.
 The information given to the producers were well received and producers indicated their willingness to utilize the products.
 When speaking to producers one on one, several producers indicated that they have purchased the product prior to manufacturing issues and have started utilizing it according to the discussion we had at the Agriculture Week event.
+When the field day was held, the producers were very interested in the project and would participate.
+However, the delays in the product availability and the data on university farms did not allow for testing on producer farms.

 Performance Target Outcomes